It is the responsibility of an emergency vehicle driver to ensure that they refrain from driving recklessly and in an

 Emergency vehicles have permission to jump traffic signals, drive the wrong way in a traffic lane, speed, and pass other vehicles in ways that would otherwise violate traffic rules.
-Despite such allowances, it the responsibility of an emergency vehicle driver to ensure that they refrain from driving recklessly and in an unreasonably dangerous manner.
+Despite such allowances, it is the responsibility of an emergency vehicle driver to ensure that they refrain from driving recklessly and in an unreasonably dangerous manner.
 Negligent driving can cause serious accidents and emergency vehicle drivers can be held liable for any injuries caused by negligence.

 What Constitutes Negligent Driving?

 Statistics show that emergency vehicles are often involved in collisions and accidents.
 The drivers of emergency vehicles may engage in negligent driving habits that are dangerous to them, as well as those around them.
 Negligent driving refers to:

 - Incorrect or non-use of sirens and lights to alert traffic